Your Name Telephone Number

 The Disability Discrimination Act 1995 makes it unlawful for an employer to treat a disabled person less favourably in relation to employment, unless he/she can show that such treatment was justified.
-The legislation extends not only to employees, but to job applicants and the self employed.
+A disability discrimination solicitor can take action on behalf of not only employees, but job applicants and self employed contractors.

 It is also unlawful under the Act for an employer not to make reasonable adjustments to working conditions to help overcome the problems in question, unless this can be justified.